 The academic honesty process is adopted by the university to further its academic mission.
 In the interest of fairness, the policy requires notice to a student accused of violating this policy.
 The policy first provides for a Facilitated Discussion between the student and the instructor to seek a fair resolution to the alleged violation.
 If a matter is not resolved through a Facilitated Discussion, the policy allows for a Continued Discussion with an Academic Honesty Panel.

-These procedures are designed to 1) protect the rights and interests of students and other members of the university community, 2) guarantee fundamental fairness to all, and 3) ensure order.
-The forums used in academic honesty matters are intended to enhance educational opportunities while providing appropriate consequences when academic dishonesty occurs.
+These procedures are designed to 1) protect the rights and interests of students and the university community, 2) guarantee fairness to all, and 3) ensure order.
+The forums used in academic honesty matters are designed to be educational while providing appropriate consequences when academic dishonesty occurs.